An efficient scheme based on graph centrality to select nodes for training for effective learning: Introduction

 Another popular idea for selecting the points for training is Active Learning, where the model is initially given a few points for training and from the trained model, new points are selected for training based on some form of acquisition function, which uses either the model uncertaininty or the ability to cover the data distribution as a measure to rank the points.
 The penalty involved in such a method is that we need to re-train the model every time after we select the points. \\

 To make a better selection of nodes for training, we propose to use the concept of Graph Centrality.
-Graph Centrality is a concept from graph theory, where the centrality of a node is defined as the 'importance' of that node in the graphical structure.
+Graph Centrality is a concept from graph theory, where the centrality of a node is defined as the `importance' of that node in the graphical structure.
 This importance can be defined in many ways, degree centrality, closeness centrality, shortest path centrality, page rank centrality etc being the most popular measures of centrality. \\

-Our attempt is to select the nodes using the centrality, so that the nodes which are selected for training will be more 'important' and hence more 'informative' for the model to learn.
+Our attempt is to select the nodes using the centrality, so that the nodes which are selected for training will be more `important' and hence more `informative' for the model to learn.
 We propose a simple but efficient method to select the points based on centrality and the experiments have shown that this selection indeed results in models which are better than the ones which select the points randomly.\\

-Our method does not have the issue of retraining the model every time, as we select all the points upfront and the training is carried out only once.
+Two methods are proposed - First Smart Selection, where we select the training points upfront using graph centrality on the existing graph structure and carry out the training only once.
+Second, active learning, where we apply graph centrality on the features learned using a neural network and then selecting points for training in batches.
 To the best of our knowledge, this is the first attempt to make use of graph centrality to select the points efficiently for training.\\